 But don't get me wrong.
 There are more Starbucks in Kyoto than in my own town of Berkeley, they have made their presence known, but after spending a week eating in the city, I can tell you that Starbucks is not a driving force in the lives of the people in this town.
 However, there is a real danger that it could be.
-The youth, just like everywhere else in the world, may abandon their regional and cultural roots if Japanese cuisine is not protected.
+The youth, like everywhere else in the world, may abandon their regional and cultural roots if Japanese cuisine is not protected.

-As it is a city of temples, I wasn't surprised that there were plenty of tours associated to visiting temples, but I was disappointed there was nothing focused on cuisine.
+As it is a city of temples, I wasn't surprised that there were plenty of tours associated with visiting temples, but I was disappointed there was nothing focused on cuisine.
 No problem.
-The wonderful, amazing, smart folks at Context Travel created a custom tour for us focused on Nishiki Market and its surrounding area.
+The wonderful, amazing, smart folks at Context Travel created a custom tour for us focused on Nishiki Market (or Nishiki Ichiba in Japanese) and its surrounding area.

-We decided to do the tour the first thing in the morning on our first full day.
-It was my intent to get the lay of the food land at the beginning of our stay so that we could leverage the knowledge the remainder of our stay.
+We decided to do the tour first thing in the morning on our first full day.
+It was my intent to get the lay of the food land at the beginning of our stay so that we could leverage the knowledge for the remainder of our stay.

-We met our guide Daniel at the Teramachi arcade on Shijo Dori, one of the main thorough-ways in town.
+We met our guide Daniel at the Teramachi arcade on Shijo Dori, one of the main thorough ways in town.
 As we entered the arcade we visited the Nishiki Tenmangu shrine which faces the Nishiki Market.
 Before refrigeration, the temple was the source of cold water for the shops and for drinking.
 And despite the fact that the market now has plumbing, many of the merchants still come for drinking water as it is a source of good luck.

-[In fact, we ate the market and/or the food courts at the bottom of the Takashimaya department store nearly the entire week.
+[In fact, we ate at the market and/or the food courts at the bottom of the Takashimaya department store for nearly the entire week.
 (We also did this in Osaka.)
 The result?
 We brought back half of our vacation budget money!]